ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to perform STH Pollination after fetching an inclusion proof, as specified in {{sth-pollination}}.

-We require the client to send the full path (or nothing at all) for two reasons.
+We require the client to send the full chain (or nothing at all) for two reasons.
 Firstly, it simplifies the operation on the server if there are not two code paths.
 Secondly, omitting the chain does not actually preserve user privacy.
 The Issuer field in the certificate